couchbaselabs/sdk-rfcs/rfc/0053-sdk3-crud.md

   - Converted to Markdown.
   - Fixed a few typos.
   - Restructured a couple of sections for clarity (no content altered).

+- April 4, 2023 - Revision #19 (by David Nault)

+  - Clarified behavior of `ILookupInResult.Exists` and `ILookupInResult.ContentAs`.

   # Signoff